ecn310/course-project-accidentsteam/literaturereview.md

 Li, L., & Singleton, P. (2019).
 The Effect of Workplace Inspections on Worker Safety. _ILR Review, 72_(3), 718–748. https://doi.org/10.1177/0019793918801575

 **How I found this paper:**
 - This paper was provided as a resource by Professor Singleton, who also contributed to the paper, and it appears to be related to our assignment.
--
+He published the paper through the ILR review at Li, L., & Singleton, P. (2019).
+The Effect of Workplace Inspections on Worker Safety. _ILR Review, 72_(3), 718–748. https://doi.org/10.1177/0019793918801575.

 **Big Picture Question:**
 - How do workplace inspections impact the incidence rates of workplace injuries and accidents?

 **Hypothesis:**
-- Workplace inspections decrease the incidence rates of workplace injuries and accidents
+- Workplace inspections decrease the incidence rates of workplace injuries and accidents.
+This is distinct from the hypothesis in Source II insofar as that the mechanism included in the paper is inclusive of inspections carried out as a follow-up from reports and incidents, which more precisely targets accident-prone workplaces.

 **Theories Supporting this Hypothesis:**
 - Punitive costs of violations vs costs/benefits of liability